 - Type '~' again to close the console when you're done.

-- You can check the current scale of your character by typing player.getscale (you don't need to provide a number.)
+- You can check the current scale of your character by typing player.getscale (you don't need to provide a number).

 Note: Don't go crazy with these settings because it's very easy to blow your character way out of proportion.
 (Unless, of course, that's what you want to do.)
 Usually adjusting them by .2 or .3 is enough to get the effect you're looking for.
 If you make your character too small or too big, you may run into gameplay issues.
 (For example, I set one character to 0.5 and after a couple of minutes they started to run really slowly.)

-Play as a Non-Player Character
+Playing as a Non-Playable Character

 In response to a number of requests, I've started uploading screenshots of the slider settings for various NPCs from Skyrim.